Appearance and Reality

 Masculinity and Citizenship in Greece and Rome

-In this full-year module you’ll use literary and historical material to explore the idea of what it is to be a man and an accepted citizen in Ancient Greece and Rome.
-It explores how good citizens should behave and what they were expected to look like.
+In this full-year Special Subject you’ll use literary and historical material to explore the idea of what it was to be a man and an accepted citizen in ancient Greece and Rome.
+The module explores how good citizens were to behave and what they were expected to look like.
 You’ll also explore how they represented this citizenship to the rest of the world and how that changed over time.
-Incorporating elements of gender studies, topics to be covered include: homoeroticism and Athenian identity, dress and cultural identity, sexual invective, citizenship and empire, Roman representation in the provinces and women, politics and patronage.
+Incorporating elements of gender studies, topics to be covered include homoeroticism and Athenian identity, dress and cultural identity, sexual invective, citizenship and empire, Roman representation in the provinces and women, politics and patronage.
 You’ll have three hours of seminars weekly.
+The module is assessed through a combination of coursework essays, formal presentation and exam.

 Environmental ethics addresses the issue of how human beings should interact with the non-human natural world.
-This module will cover a range of topics from contemporary philosophical literature on environmental ethics, including: the scope of moral concern (i.e. whether and how our moral theory should concern itself with animals, plants, rocks, ecosystems); whether nature is intrinsically valuable, or whether it possesses value only by being valuable to us; whether it is reasonable to search for just one overarching ‘environmental ethic’ (i.e. the debate between monism and pluralism in ethics); the metaphysics, ethics and politics of the ‘deep ecology’ movement; whether there is any connection between the twin oppressions of women and nature (as ecofeminists claim); the nature of sustainability and whether it is worth seeking; the ethics of restoring nature after it has been damaged by human development; whether there are any distinct environmental virtues..
+This module will cover a range of topics from contemporary philosophical literature on environmental ethics, including: the scope of moral concern whether nature is intrinsically valuable, or whether it possesses value only by being valuable to us and questioning if it is reasonable to search for just one overarching ‘environmental ethic’.

 Free Will and Action